 - Docking impact injuries

 - Fire-related injuries

 - On-board pool-related accidents

-Protections Afforded to Seamen and Other Maritime Workers
+What Protections Afforded to Shoremen and Other Maritime Workers?

 Passengers of sea-going vessels are not the only ones offered significant legal safeguards in the event of serious injury.
 Seamen can bring claims according to general maritime law, as well as under the federal Jones Act if they experience harm while on the job.

 Laborers who sustain injuries while working in, on, or around a vessel are able to recover so-called maintenance and cure payment, without regard to fault.
 This provides resources for medical expenses as well as room and board during recuperation.

 If a boating-related employer’s negligence or defective equipment utilized in their enterprise is deemed responsible for a worker’s injuries, it is possible for victims to obtain payment for medical bills, lost wages, pain, suffering, emotional trauma, lost future earning capacity, and more with the assistance of a Mount Pleasant admiralty and maritime attorney.